 *Picture below taken from Ishida Bungu website.

-*Please note Hakodate curry was not created by the English but the second owner of the 120- year old Gotoken restaurant, who trained at the Imperial Hotel.
-The proper name for the curry is in fact Gotoken curry, and though it was not devised by the English, it was definitely “inspired” by them, so some of my humorous comments above about the beef ingredients still stand!
+*Please note Hakodate curry was not created by the English but by the second owner of the 120- year old Gotoken restaurant, who trained at the Imperial Hotel.
+The proper name for the curry is in fact Gotoken curry, and though it was not devised by the English, it was definitely “inspired” by them, perhaps with some heavy irony.
+In which case some of my humorous comments above about the beef ingredients still stand!

 Here is the ink bottle and box.
 Note the different labels, with the box featuring a picture of the famous Gotoken restaurant and the bottle featuring the curry itself.